UIC-LIT/PATHWiSE/README.md

 - Unclickable Comment Pins: Remove "audio-playing" class from "body" using inspect element.

 ## **Part 7: VOSK server as offline backup**
-- Go to "assets/vosk" folder and run the following one by one:
+- Go to "assets/vosk" folder
+- Open a terminal/shell and run the following one by one:
 ```
 pip install -r vosk_server/requirements.txt
 wget https://alphacephei.com/vosk/models/vosk-model-small-en-us-0.15.zip